Fatigue is one of the more unpleasant

 waking you up frequently.
 Some tips:

-- You can reduce this a bit by drinking
+You can reduce this a bit by the

 less late at night

 and avoiding (heavy) meals or snacks late.
-Do not exaggerate though:
+Don't exaggerate though:

 is the best choice in the evening.
 Definitely avoid tea and coffee: not

-only can they keep you awake, but they drain liquid from your body
+only can they keep you awake, but they are also so-called

 or an hour before you go to bed.